Article III – Procedures For Academic Misconduct

 4.2.
 The student may not withdraw from the class or from the College before a decision is reached and the imposition of any penalties by the Office of the Associate Dean of Faculty.

-4.3.
+4.4.
 The AJB shall meet privately before the hearing to discuss the proceedings.
 The hearing shall be adjudicated by the members of the AJB.
 At least five members of the AJB must be present at any hearing, unless it is impossible to find a quorum of the regularly appointed members of the AJB within the set time.
-In this case, the hearing officer, in consultation with the director of student conduct, may appoint substitutes.
+In this case, the hearing officer, in consultation with the student conduct officer, may appoint substitutes.
 The hearing officer of the AJB or his or her designate shall preside.

-188.8.131.52.
+18.104.22.168.
 If the case was referred to the AJB at the request of the instructor or the associate dean of faculty, or if the student appeals her/his responsibility and is found responsible, the penalty may range from simply upholding any penalty given by the instructor to expulsion from the College.
-In this case, the board may not recommend a penalty lighter than any imposed by the instructor.
+In this case, the board may not recommend a penalty lighter than those for which the instructor has authority to impose as an in-course penalty.
 If the case was referred to the AJB because of an appeal of an in-class penalty by the student, the board may recommend that the faculty member consider a lesser penalty if deemed appropriate.

 - Upholding any in-class penalty applied by the professor (e.g.) F for the course